-LECTURE: MWF, 9am - ~10am in the Simons Lecture Hall 103 beginning Mon 1/28/19 ending Fri 5/10/19.
-Lecture time encompasses the introduction of necessary physics material, concepts and demonstrations commensurate with the course, problem-solving time and other activities.
+CLASS TIME: MWF, 10:30am - 12:20pm (Friday is usually, but not always, our lab day) beginning Mon 8/22/22.
+Lecture time encompasses the introduction of necessary physics material, concepts and demonstrations commensurate with the course, student-centered problem-solving time and other activities.
+On Fridays, we usually do labs (in the same classroom).
 DO YOUR BEST TO BE PRESENT FOR EVERY CLASS.